What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Courgettes

 Courgettes are a classic July harvest.
-Once they get going, they can go from “nearly ready” to “how did I miss that?” in no time.
+Once they get going, they can go from “nearly ready” to “how did I miss that?” very quickly.

 Find our full guide for Harvesting Courgettes here.